patataofcourse/msbdiff/README.md

 zig build
 ```

-After that you can find the binary at zig-out/bin/msbdiff, or run with `zig build run`
+After that you can find the binary at zig-out/bin/msbdiff,

+Alternatively, run directly with `zig build run`